andrew1222E/Cookie-clicker-python3/README.md

 # Cookie-clicker-python3
-Made by Jax-coder with help for me
+Made by Jax-coder with help from me